Do kind leaders finish last—or does kindness actually pay off?

-The Greater Good Science Center, in partnership with the Berkeley Center for Workplace Culture and Innovation at Haas, is thrilled to host this inspiring in-person conversation featuring Chancellor Rich Lyons alongside changemaking leaders and prosocial scientists.
-Together, we’ll explore the power of kind leadership.
+On December 1, 2025, the Greater Good Science Center, in partnership with the Berkeley Center for Workplace Culture and Innovation at Haas, hosted an inspiring on-stage conversation featuring Chancellor Rich Lyons alongside changemaking leaders and prosocial scientists.

-In this thought-provoking discussion, we’ll tackle these questions and more, uncovering how prioritizing your people’s well-being can drive success.
-At a time when unkind leaders often dominate the headlines, join us for an engaging and candid conversation about why kind leadership helps organizations thrive while also boosting the bottom line.
+At a time when unkind leaders often dominate the headlines, this engaging and candid conversation offered research-based insights to help organizations thrive while also boosting the bottom line.

 In this fun and honest on-stage conversation, luminary leaders will share compelling stories, cutting-edge research, and practical tips on kind leadership as a driver of both personal well-being and organizational success.
 Drawing on Mei Feng and Weili Ge’s research on 3,500 CEOs, they’ll show how leaders who prioritize kindness achieve greater profitability for their companies.